Areas of Expertise

 Since arriving at the Liu Institute for Global Issues and then transitioning to the UBC School of Public Policy and Global Affairs, Moura’s scholarly and professional activities re-focused on leadership and policy design/development.

 The transition from a business focus to a policy focus has provided the opportunity to apply strategic design to policy innovation.
 The Policy Studio is both a place and a pedagogy to share opportunities and expertise with multi-stakeholders.
 The Policy Studio is built on the strategic design method – a participatory process rooted in user research.
 Leveraging creative and critical-thinking techniques from design disciplines, the method has been successfully tested in Industry, Government, and Academia.
 The UBC Policy Studio convenes teams to co-create, test, and launch solutions to big picture challenges.
 Globally oriented and focused on complex and wicked-system problems, the Studio emphasizes policy design, development, strategic planning, and implementation.
-The Policy Studio has engaged the following projects:
+The Policy Studio has engaged in the following projects:

 • Policy Studio in Ottawa: 3-day studio program with Canada’s Federal government